-- If the Display resolution option is greyed out, you will have to perform a Windows update.
+- If the Display resolution option is greyed out, you must perform a Windows update.

 - It is possible to improve the overall quality of your Windows display by changing the resolution.

-Changing the resolution of your display can be a good method to improve the overall quality of your visual experience, and Windows 11 makes it just as simple to change the resolution as it has been in previous iterations of Windows.
+Changing the resolution of your display can be an excellent method to improve the overall quality of your visual experience.
+Windows 11 makes it just as simple to change the answer as in previous iterations of Windows.

-However, several of the methods in which Windows 11 displays data on the screen have changed from the way it did Windows 10.
+However, several methods in which Windows 11 displays data on the screen have changed from how it did Windows 10.

-Before we jump into the solutions, we’ll show you how to access the resolution settings, allowing you to simply change your resolution to the greatest quality supported by your display without any difficulty.
+Before we jump into the solutions, we’ll show you how to access the resolution settings, allowing you to change your resolution to the most excellent quality supported by your display.

-How can I adjust the screen resolution in Windows 11?
+Why can’t I change the resolution in Windows 11?

-What to do if I can’t change Windows 11’s screen resolution?
+What can I do if I can’t change Windows 11 resolution?